 Where there is a conflict between a general requirement and a specific requirement, the specific requirement shall be applicable.
-Where, in any specific case, requirements of this ordinance conflict with the requirements of the Florida Building Code, the most restrictive shall govern.

 Sec.
 38-18. - Geographical applicability.

 This chapter shall apply to all flood hazard areas within the City of Palatka, as established in Section 38-19 of this ordinance.